 ecobee’s Favorite 3 Letters – SLO

 Developers, SREs, and team managers at ecobee all use Honeycomb today.
 All engineers are responsible for checking in their code and deploying new releases to production using CircleCI.
-Some teams are starting to use Honeycomb’s Service Level Objectives (SLO) feature, available to all subscribers of the Enterprise plan.
+Some teams are starting to use Honeycomb’s Service Level Objectives (SLO) feature, available in the Enterprise plan.

-ecobee found Honeycomb’s SLO feature to be intuitive and easy to use, with plenty of examples that helped get them started.
-They could easily set up a new SLO, let it run for a few weeks, determine how well they were doing over time, and modify it as needed.
+ecobee found Honeycomb’s SLO feature intuitive and easy to use, with many examples that helped them get started.
+They could easily set up a new SLO, let it run for a few weeks, and iterate over time.
 Erol’s SRE team also works closely with business needs.
 Honeycomb’s SLO feature helps keep everyone informed about how production is performing at any point in time.

 It’s not just pretty graphs!
 SLOs really tell you where to focus, based on what matters to customers.
 It informs the team to make sound engineering decisions.
 We now can decide: do we work on availability of our services or do we release a new feature?
 It’s really that simple and so important.
 I love that SLOs are baked into the core product and I don’t have to think about this as a separate tool or budget item.

 Embedding Observability Into Your Engineering Culture